Buy vs Rent · 2026

 How Your Tax Benefit Evolves Over Time

 Mortgage interest is front-loaded.
 Early payments are mostly interest; as the balance declines, each payment shifts toward principal and the deductible amount shrinks.
-Here's how interest — and the associated potential deduction value — changes for this loan:
+Here's how interest, property tax, and the resulting tax benefit change over time for this loan:

 SALT cap note: The State and Local Tax (SALT) deduction — which covers state income taxes and property taxes combined — is capped at $40,000 through 2029 for most filers, then reverts to $10,000.
 High-income filers in high-tax states may be partially limited by this cap regardless of their mortgage interest.